 Tests were carried out at inlet conductivity of 1200 µS/cm and 3000 µS/cm for the brine solution and 70 µS/cm, 300 µS/cm, and 1000 µS/cm for the permeate stream.
 The brine conductivities were chosen to match the brine exiting from a real three stage RO treated Seine river water which was mainly constituted by: Ca2+ (600 mg/L), Na+ (65 mg/L), Mg2+ (51 mg/L), K+ (22 mg/L), HCO3- (1400 mg/L), SO42- (330 mg/L), Cl- (170 mg/L), and NO3- (140 mg/L), at a conductivity of ~3030 µS/cm.
 Brine conductivity of 1200 µS/cm was also tested to mimic the conductivity of the brine entering the stack in a feed & bleed configuration in which part of the outlet more diluted brine is recirculated and mixed with RO-brine.
-The permeate conductivity range was selected to mimic the real operating condition of an A-RED unit for the permeate remineralization in which a recirculation configuration will probably be adopted to reduce specific energy consumptions and costs [31].
+The permeate conductivity range was selected to mimic the real operating condition of an A-RED unit for permeate remineralization in which a recirculation configuration will probably be adopted to reduce specific energy consumptions and costs [31].
 Part of the experimental campaign was performed by varying inlet permeate conductivity at i) 70 µS/cm, ii) 300 µS/cm, and iii) 1000 µS/cm to investigate its effect on ion transport through IEMs.
-On the base of the results obtained, the second part of the experimental campaign was performed with an inlet permeate conductivity of 70 µS/cm.
+On the basis of the results obtained, the second part of the experimental campaign was performed with an inlet permeate conductivity of 70 µS/cm.

-Furthermore, for each inlet conductivity couple, tests with two/three competing ions were carried out starting with a reference composition obtained by assuming that the ratio between the generic cations/anions and the reference sodium/chlorides was the same of the Seine river RO brine.
-Furthermore, for the inlet conductivity couple of 3000-70 µS/cm, two other compositions were tested to study the effect of the inlet composition on the performance of the A-RED unit.
+Furthermore, for each inlet conductivity couple, tests with two/three competing ions were carried out starting with a reference composition obtained by assuming that the ratio between the generic cations/anions and the reference sodium/chlorides was the same as the Seine river RO brine.
+Furthermore, for the inlet conductivity couple brine-permeate of 3000-70 µS/cm, two other compositions were tested to study the effect of the inlet composition on the performance of the A-RED unit.
 Table 2 and Table 3 summarize all the operating conditions tested in the present work for competition among the cations and anions, respectively.
 The corresponding ion concentration was adjusted to match the desired conductivity.

 Table 2.
-Operating conditions: inlet conductivities and ion ratio for both brine and permeate for tests with competing cations.
+Operating conditions: inlet conductivities and ion ratio for both brine and permeate feed solutions for tests with competing cations.